 I may have been the last person to complete the Blue Ridge Tunnel hike in Nelson County.
 My friend, RVA Hiker Girl, hiked this when it opened in November 2020.

-For those who’ve yet to complete this 4.6-mile out-and-back hike through a historic railroad tunnel in Central Virginia, I’ve got what you need to know.
+For those who’ve yet to complete this 4.6-mile out-and-back hike on a crushed stone path through a historic railroad tunnel, I’ve got what you need to know.

 The Blue Ridge Tunnel was built from 1850 to 1858 for the Blue Ridge Railroad.
 It was the longest railroad tunnel in the United States at 4,273 feet in length.